 I am tempted to say: Yes, be careful!

 This answer may surprise many of you.
 I have been an enthusiastic observer of coworking ever since ‘The Work Club’ started in Emeryville, CA, in 2003.
 I believe that all players in the Workspace-as-a-Service arena will eventually converge to offer a menu of choices ranging from private offices and professional meeting rooms to coworking options, all under the same roof.
-Walking the talk, as CEO of Pacific Business Centers, I drove our own experimentation with coworking 3 years ago.
+Walking the talk, as CEO of Pacific Workplaces, I drove our own experimentation with coworking 3 years ago.

 So am I disavowing my own coworking strategy while at the helm of Pacific?